sal55/langs/Parsing/Readme.md

 If your programs take substantially more (factoring in the difference between my machine of yours; this was another purpose of the clex test), then this is what needs attention.

 How many AST nodes are needed for each line?
-I use 6 (for 3M for 500Klines).
+I use 6 (so 3M for 500Klines).
 How many bytes for each (I use 64 for the main compiler, but the simpler bytecode compiler uses 32 I think).

 How long does a program take which does nothing but allocate that number of AST nodes?